 - 1. Explain that you will be discussing the connection between food security and climate change; share how climate change can magnify the global food crisis already facing children in developing countries. - 2.
-View the clip, 2 Lives:2 Miles// Food asking students to compare and contrast the relationship with food and food preferences of each boy in the clip. - 3.
-Distribute to each the Appendix E: Reflect and Act on page 39 and ask students to journal lessons learned from the clip, as well as during discussion and activities around the theme. - 4.
+Distribute to each the Appendix G: Reflect and Act on page 105 and ask students to journal lessons learned during discussion and activities around the theme. - 3.
 Ask the students to consider the term "food security."
-What does it mean? - 5.
-Instruct students to write down five words that they would use to describe food security; create a master list of words on the board. - 6.
-Discuss the fact that food security means the availability of food and how people are able to obtain that food.
-For example, there may be plenty of food in the world, but not everyone has the same access to it.
+What does it mean?

+- 4. Instruct students to write down five words that they would use to describe food security; create a master list of words on the board. - 5.
+Share that food security means the availability of food and how we can obtain that food.
+There may be plenty of food in the world, but not everyone has the same access to it.